 Chemotherapy is given primarily after surgery in the treatment of nonseminomas.
-Sometimes it is also given if a seminoma is very large or it has spread to the lung, brain, or other organs.
+Sometimes it is also given if the tumor is very large or it has spread to the lung, brain, or other organs.

-http://www.ebscohost.com/dynamed: Oliver RT, Mead GM, et al. Randomized trial of carboplatin versus radiotherapy for stage I seminoma: mature results on relapse and contralateral testis cancer rates in MRC TE19/EORTC 30982 study (ISRCTN27163214).
+http://www.dynamed.com/topics/dmp~AN~T907377/Testicular-cancer: Oliver RT, Mead GM, Rustin GJ, et al. Randomized trial of carboplatin versus radiotherapy for stage I seminoma: mature results on relapse and contralateral testis cancer rates in MRC TE19/EORTC 30982 study (ISRCTN27163214.

 J Clin Oncol.